-Originally founded as a club to give MIT students free and open access to computers, MITERS now features a mill, lathe, band saws, welders, and other hands-on tools, in addition to a host of oscilliscopes, high-end soldering irons, and other EE prototyping tools.
+Originally founded as a club to give MIT students free and open access to computers, MITERS now features two manual mills, a CNC-Mill, a lathe, band saws, 3d printers, and other hands-on tools, in addition to a host of oscilliscopes, high-end soldering irons, and other EE prototyping tools.
 It's a member-run creative haven and build-anything-you-want, if-you-break-it-fix-it space.

 We're MIT's only student-run shop and we're funded entirely through a portion of proceedings from Swapfest, the MIT Electronics Flea Market.